 If you can make this third trick work by giving your kid an extra spoon or fork, that is ideal and preferred over another toy.
 Maybe one of these days your child will decide to use that fork or spoon to feed herself!
 In my experience any kind of pressure asking my son to feed himself will not work, so I just let him play with the spoon and stir the food around making a big mess if he wants to.

 I try to rotate through these three tricks and not make it super obvious about what I am doing.
 I don’t say “here, hold my hand and eat” or “Oh look, wait, here’s a toy for you!”
 I make sure there is a toy or something small to play with not too far from the table.
 Or I get up to get some more food for us and then casually place an extra spoon or tupperware lid on his high chair tray.

 Of course, these don’t work every time.
 Sometimes my son is just not into sitting down and eating.
 But if any of these techniques work even once for your child then I consider it worthwhile to write this article.

-Sometimes all that fails and we put on Sesame Street or Mr. Rodgers for our son to watch while eating.
+Sometimes all that fails and we put on Sesame Street or Mr. Rodgers on the Ipad for our son to watch while eating.
 He definitely sits still in his high chair much longer and eats more when he is distracted and can watch his favorite shows (not our favorite way to help him eat, but a mom’s gotta do what a mom’s gotta do).